 When you’re done at the Lower Falls, you can either walk back to your car if you don’t want to do the whole Johnston Canyon hike, or continue to the Upper Falls.
 If you’re interested in finding the secret cave, you’ll have to keep on walking!

-How to find the secret cave
+How to find the Johnston Canyon cave – the secret cave!

 The Johnston Canyon hike – all the way to the Upper Falls